shega1992/Unix-System-Calls/README.md

 ## Tests directory
 I attach a primitive program to each system call and library function to test it.
 ## Footnotes
-From **valgrind**'s point of view, the combination of the **wsetenv** and **wunsetenv** functions obviously leads to a memory leak.
+1)From **valgrind**'s point of view, the combination of the **wsetenv** and **wunsetenv** functions obviously leads to a memory leak.
 The logical solution would be to implement memory freeing in **wunsetenv**.
 This would probably complicate the source code.
 In addition, forcing the programmer to use **wunsetenv** after **wsetenv** every time in order to avoid memory leaks is a bad idea.
 Ultimately, all of the program’s space is given back to the system when the process terminates.

+2)I used the **-fno-stack-protector** option when compiling **wgetcwd.c** in order to avoid the **stack smashing detected** error.
+This error occurs when allocating an array of insufficient size to store the absolute path of the current working directory.